 Till the day I die

-on the far horizon
+and shadows on the far horizon

 Stories of the redman and herds of bison